Skip to content

 Class: Bose-Einstein Condensate

 There are two types of particles in the world: fermions and bosons.
-Whereas fermions can never occupy the same quantum state due to the Pauli Exclusion principle, the same is not true for bosons.
-A Bose-Einstein condensate (BEC) is a state of matter consisting of ultra-cold bosons that undergo a phase transition at a low critical temperature in which most bosons occupy the ground state of the system.
-It was theorized by Einstein and Bose in the 1920s as a new state of matter and produced for the first time in 1995 by Eric Cornell and Carl Wieman1.
+Whereas fermions can never occupy the same quantum state due to the Pauli Exclusion Principle, the same is not true for bosons.
+A Bose-Einstein condensate (BEC) is a state of matter consisting of ultra-cold bosons that undergo a phase transition at a low critical temperature, causing most bosons to occupy the lowest quantum energy state (the ground state) of the system.
+It was theorized by Satyendra Nath Bose and Albert Einstein in the 1920s as a new state of matter and was first produced experimentally in 1995 by Eric Cornell and Carl Wieman1.

-In this class, we simulate a Bose-Einstein condensate in 1, 2 and 3 dimensions using the Gross-Pitaevski equation (GPE).
+This class simulates a Bose-Einstein condensate in 1, 2, and 3 dimensions using the Gross-Pitaevskii equation (GPE).

 file: comfit/models/bose_einstein_condensate.py